orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 Take inspiration from the current `@orbitmines/minecraft/remastered` setup for KitPvP for items, custom enchants, Creative for the world loading, and Survival for the usual setup.
 We'll call the gamemode FoG so create the associated boilerplate for a new server, but under FoG.

+It's like a Rogue-like

-What information should be tracked? - Using the achievement
+What information should be tracked? - Using the achievement system (not necessarily with an achievement attached at first.)
+-
+Not using the achievement system.
 - Duration of play for each run

 Difficulties